 Monitoring and Alerting

-Overview of monitoring and alerting functionality for PowerSync instances
+Overview of monitoring and alerting functionality for PowerSync Cloud instances

-You can monitor activity and alert on issues and usage for your PowerSync instance(s):
+You can monitor activity and alert on issues and usage for your PowerSync Cloud instance(s):

-Configure Alerts: Set up alerts for connection issues or usage activity *
+Configure Alerts: Set up alerts for replication issues or usage activity *

-Webhooks: Set up Webhooks to report events (like issue or metric alerts) to external systems *
+Alert Notifications: Set up Email notifications or Webhooks to report events (like issue or usage alerts) to external systems *

 These features can assist with troubleshooting common issues (e.g. replication errors due to a logical replication slot problem), investigating usage spikes, or being notified when usage exceeds a specific threshold.

-* The availability of these features depends on your PowerSync subscription.
+* The availability of these features depends on your PowerSync Cloud plan.
 See the table below for a summary.
 More details are provided further below.

-Monitoring and alerting functionality varies by plan, and is being rolled out in phases.
+Monitoring and alerting functionality varies by PowerSync Cloud plan.
 This table provides a summary of availability:

 Feature | Free | Pro | Team & Enterprise |